TailoredMediaProject/OEWF_ObjectDetection/README.md

 The repository does not contain content, but provides links to content on the content provider's website, and scripts to extract and select keyframes in a reproducible way.

-The set of keyframes is describes in ``keyframe_metadata.csv''.
+The set of keyframes is describes in ```keyframe_metadata.csv```.
 The columns in this file have the following semantics:

 | Column | Description |
 | ----------- | ----------- |